Gone With The....

 ★★★★☆

 This work by WebGL Compute represents a significant contribution to the field of GPU Computing.
 The author's approach to WebGL demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on Parallel Programming, which provides fresh insights into Graphics Programming.
+Particularly noteworthy is the discussion on Parallel Programming, which provides fresh insights into GPU Computing.
 The methodological rigor and theoretical framework make this an essential read for anyone interested in Graphics Programming.
-While some may argue that Graphics Programming, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of High‑Performance Computing.
+While some may argue that Parallel Programming, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of Shader Programming.

 ★★★★☆